 Oblong: Buzzed Sides

-Also referred to as an oblong shape, the length measurement is the largest on rectangle faces.
+Also referred to as a rectangle shape, the length measurement is the largest on oblong faces.
 The other three measurements (forehead, cheekbones, and chin) are all similar lengths.
 This means that the face can have a long, lean appearance, especially if your jaw angles are square.

 “If you have an angular face, you [may] want to soften the angles,” says Dezarate.
 “So leave a little more length on the sides, so it’s not all one shape.”
 Think Zayn Malik's high volume up top paired with closely-cropped, buzzed sides.